Ever since her breakthrough role in the 1995 film Se7en, Gwyneth Paltrow has dominated Hollywood.

 As the mom-of-two walks into her kitchen, she can’t help but gush: “I love it so much.”

-Admitting that she prefers her range in the middle of the room because she “cooks so much” and it allows her to interact with her kids and family members.
+Admitting that she prefers her range in the middle of the room because she “cooks so much” and it allows her to interact with her kids and family members, the actress walks us through her impressive kitchen.

 While she loves a white kitchen, the reclaimed tiles from Portugal brings “texture and some homey feeling” to the kitchen.